nnnyt/smolagents/examples/open_deep_research/README.md

 > [!WARNING]
 > The use of the default `o1` model is restricted to tier-3 access: https://help.openai.com/en/articles/10362446-api-access-to-o1-and-o3-mini

+If you use Azure for OpenAI models, you should set those environment variables for Azure.

 ## Usage

 Then you're good to go!

+1. Save the samples in tasks.tsv.
+In this TSV file, each sample occupies one line without a table header.
+Each line should be formatted as f`{task_id}\t{task_description}`, where `task_id` can be any string.
+2. Run `run_tsv.py`.
+You can set the model name in this program.

+### Alternative usage

+If you don't want to use this TSV file for many samples but only would like to test one sample, you can also run in an alternative.

 Run the run.py script, as in:
 ```bash
 python run.py --model-id "o1" "Your question here!"
 ```